PowerDMARC

 Prevention Of Email Tampering

 DKIM helps prevent message tampering while in transit.
 This means that if an attacker tries to eavesdrop on your conversation and insert malicious code into it – DKIM will help identify the message as untrustworthy.
+The cryptographic signature ensures that the email content hasn’t been altered since it was signed by the sender.

 Increased Trust From Recipients